Information updated February 2019

 The Winsted Winter Festival, winter lighting contest, The Women’s Expo, Brat Busters, Easter egg hunt, Business Trick or Treat, and the annual chamber banquet are some of the annual events sponsored by the organization.
 To find out more information regarding these events, visit www.winstedchamber.com.
-It also promotes business appreciation events, sponsors political forums, and provides a welcome packet for new residents.
+It also promotes business appreciation events and sponsors political forums.

 Membership in the chamber is open to any interested individual or business.
 Members receive reminder e-mails prior to the meetings.
 For meeting times, visit the website listed below.

 There are presently about 105 members.
 Officers for 2019 are: president, Sarah Fasching, Flagship Insurance; past president, Jeff Campbell, Better Homes & Gardens Real Estate; vice president, Cody Cohel, Millerbernd Manufacturing; treasurer, Dawn Rodin, Security Bank and Trust; administrative assistant, Julie Heinen, Herald Journal; director, Chip Guggemos, Ameriprise Financial; director, Monica Hertzog, Avon; director, Glenn Weibel, resident; director, Michelle Harwood, Harwoods Body Shop; and director Emma Oglesby, Salon 210.

 For more information or to join, contact any officer, attend any regular meeting, go to www.winstedchamber.com, call 320-85-2535, or e-mail email@example.com.
 You can also find them on Facebook.

 The Chamber of Commerce mailing address is PO Box 352, Winsted, MN 55395.